 Tuesday, March 20th marks the official first day of spring, and with warmer weather and more daylight comes the desire to start spring cleaning.
-In the office, one of the easiest ways to do that is also one of the most overlooked: cleaning and organizing the desktop of our computer.
+In the office, one of the easiest ways to do that is also one of the most overlooked: cleaning and organizing the desktops of our computers.

 Beyond the aesthetic value of actually being able to see your home screen wallpaper and find that file you’re looking for, a clean desktop can also improve computing performance, too.
 Older versions of Windows included a Desktop Cleanup Wizard.
 This ran as an automatically scheduled task, moving files or program shortcuts that had not been opened for 60 days to a separate directory.
 Predictably, this rankled many users, who were often left confused when desktop files or shortcuts suddenly disappeared.

 Windows 7, 8.1, and 10 integrated this desktop cleanup function into the System Maintenance Wizard, but a number of easy-to-follow tricks and free apps can also do the trick.
 See below for our favorite suggestions:

 This is the easiest fix, either by manually deleting all shortcuts and consolidating documents into a folder or choosing between various Sort By options.
 Right-click your desktop, choose Sort By, and choose from options like Name, Size, Type, and Date Modified.
 Choosing the View option allows you to change icon size, Auto Arrange icons into vertical rows, or Align to Grid so that everything’s neat and tidy.